Why are condo prices so volatile?

 Condo prices are notoriously volatile, far more volatile than house prices.
 But why is that?
 Is it because nobody wants to live in a condo?
 There’s something special about a detached house on a clearly defined lot that a person can point to and say, “that’s mine.”
 But why should that matter to the volatility of condo prices?

-When you look at the cities where prices are most volatile, and when you look at the type of housing that’s most volatile, one common element stands out: the less desirable a housing alternative is, the more volatile its price, particularly in Coastal California where growth restrictions limit the inventory.
+Cheap Valium Online India When you look at the cities where prices are most volatile, and when you look at the type of housing that’s most volatile, one common element stands out: https://missafricausa.org/0altxmh the less desirable a housing alternative is, the more volatile its price, particularly in Coastal California where growth restrictions limit the inventory.

-Condos will be the last class of housing to recover because it is the least desirable.
-Once all the single-family homes have been absorbed by the market, people will be forced to substitute to lower quality housing, and when they do, condo prices will soar.
+Condos will be the last class of housing to recover because once all the single-family homes have been absorbed by the market, people will be forced to substitute to different housing options, and when they do, the prices at Sceneca Residence Condo will soar.

 …With the housing market in its fourth year of recovery, construction of single-family homes and multifamily rentals is rebounding.Not so for condo construction, which has been slammed by tough rules on condo mortgages enacted after the housing bust as well as stronger demand among young people for rentals and tight lending conditions for builders.

-That poses a dilemma for developers, who often reap better returns from building condos than from rental apartments.
-That is because condo prices are far more responsive to market moves than rents are, so in a strong market a developer can sell out of condos at rising prices faster than it would take to lease up an entire apartment building and sell it. …
+Buy Diazepam Msj That poses a dilemma for developers, who often reap better returns from building condos than from rental apartments.
+That is because Buy Xanax Tablets condo prices are far more responsive to market moves than rents are, so in a strong market a developer can sell out of condos at rising prices faster than it would take to lease up an entire apartment building and sell it. …

 the Federal Housing Administration, which backs mortgages made to low-wealth buyers, tightened its lending standards in a series of moves from 2008 to 2012.
 Under the new rules, in order for the FHA to insure mortgages in a given condo complex, at least half of the units must be owner-occupied and no more than half can be FHA-insured, among other requirements.
 For condo projects under development, at least 30% of units must be under contract for sale before the FHA will start backing mortgages there.
 Mortgage giants Fannie Mae and Freddie Mac tightened their standards as well.Some observers worry the stricter rules are constraining buying.
 “All of these things were undertaken during the throes of the crisis,” said Steve O’Connor, senior vice president of public policy and industry relations for the Mortgage Bankers Association.
 “At that time, we supported many of these changes.
 But the environment has changed.”